 As a matter of fact, New York Times food writer Mark Rittman writes that he’s been using the same cast iron skillet for over forty years.

-He’s far from the only one out there using ancient cast iron; there are countless stories of cast iron frying pans and dutch ovens being passed down for generations (which, by the way, makes it incredibly well-seasoned and your food extra tasty).
+He’s far from the only one out there using antique cast iron; there are countless stories of cast iron frying pans and dutch ovens being passed down for generations (which, by the way, makes it incredibly well-seasoned and your food extra tasty).

 Why is cast iron able to last so long?